 - Vargo Hoat from A Song of Ice and Fire.
 He's a normal human, but monstrous in morality and Laughably Evil.

-- Many of the Klingons and Ferengi on Star Trek's various series.
-Particularly noticable when recurring actors had to wear the makeup — such as in the episodes of Deep Space Nine where Odo, Sisko, and O'Brien go undercover as Klingons.
+- Many of the Klingons and Ferengi on Star Trek's various series, particularly since they typically had entire mouths full of awkward prosthetic teeth.
+Particularly noticeable when recurring actors had to wear the makeup — such as in the episodes of Deep Space Nine where Odo, Sisko, and O'Brien go undercover as Klingons.
 O'Brien even points it out.
 And Michael Dorn (who played Worf, a Klingon, for at least 13 years) found their plight rather amusing.

 - Armin Shimerman noted that the hardest word for him to pronounce with the Ferengi fangs was "hellhole".